-Pending approval of the Princeton University Trustees, Robertson Hall, the main building of the Woodrow Wilson School, will undergo a major redesign and renovation project proposed to begin in January 2019 and take approximately two years.
+Robertson Hall, the main building of the Woodrow Wilson School, will undergo a major redesign and renovation project expected to commence in February 2019.

 This large-scale project will affect all parts of Robertson Hall.
-During construction, Woodrow Wilson School administrators and faculty currently housed in Robertson will be relocated to Green Hall on Washington Road.
+During construction, Woodrow Wilson School administrators and faculty previously housed in Robertson will be located in Green Hall on Washington Road.

 Frequently Asked Questions

 1. When will construction begin in Robertson Hall?
 How long will it last?

 A: Site preparations have already begun and demolition is expected to commence in February 2019.
 Construction will continue for approximately 19 months with an expected completion date of late summer/early fall 2020.

 2. What areas of Robertson Hall will be affected?

 A: The proposed scope of the project includes the first, second, third, and fourth floors, portions of the lower level, and minor updates to Arthur Lewis Auditorium — nearly 48,000 square feet in total.

 3. How will Robertson Hall be accessed during construction?